 Some stakeholders have emphasized that the terminology is important, particularly the difference between “pro se” and “unrepresented” on the one hand, and “self-represented” on the other.
 Thus, the Hon.
 Fern Fischer, Director of the N.Y.
 State Courts Access to Justice Program, has explained “The latter term [‘self-represented’] seems to indicate that individuals who appear without attorneys have elected not to be represented and not that they have no access to one.
 It is a misconception that litigants choose to be pro se; the overwhelming majority have no choice.” http://www.nycourts.gov/ip/nya2j/pdfs/Fisher_Testimony2010.pdf).

 The Justice Index uses the term “self-represented” rather than “unrepresented” because the former term seems to be more commonly used across the country, and because consistent usage in the Justice Index helps to facilitate the experience of visitors to the Justice Index.
 However, the authors of the Justice Index recognize that many people who are referred to as “self-represented” in fact, as explained by Judge Fisher, do not have access to a lawyer, and do not voluntarily choose to represent themselves.

 20. Can you clarify the question asked or standard used in X indicator?

 We have identified certain indicators that we believe would benefit from further information as to the question asked and/or standard applied.
-Because this information is too lengthy to include with the indicators on the Findings pages, we compiled it into one document, which you can access here (Annotated Indicator Guide – FAQ 20).
+Because this information is too lengthy to include with the indicators on the Findings pages, we compiled it into one document, the Annotated Indicator Guide – FAQ 20.